zyteo/LighTide/readme.md

 Successfully shifted Map from App to its own component.
 Added Mapbox static tile layer.
 Got the map to focus on position on searching a place.
 MVP Done!
+7 Oct - Results now show in another page. "get details" changed from input to button type.
 ```

 ### Problem-Solving Strategy